sdasgup3/Leetmap/README.md

-This page is about solving coding questions generally asked in interviews.The problem/analysis/solutions mentioned in the post are categorized and can be used as a quick summary of useful algorithms.
+This page is about solving coding questions mostly asked in interviews.The problem/analysis/solutions mentioned in the post are categorized and can be used as a quick summary of useful algorithms.

 - [Array]()